jamalshee/javafxComboBox-Table/README.md

   </children>
 </AnchorPane>
 ```
-create a two classesone for combobox and another for the data you want to enter. for this casei used combobox and table bean
+create a two classes, one for combobox and another for the data you want to enter. for this case used combobox and table bean

 ```public class TableBean {
     String name;